 12. What was your first detention?

 Actual detention, like after school hours, I’m unsure.
 I got in trouble A LOT when I was in school – all through school, from Kindergarten, right up until Grade 13.
 In high school, I had detention a few times, almost always for being late so frequently.
-In elementary, I got lines, extra assignments, sitting out of things that were supposed to be fun but I was actually grateful to miss out on, etc.~ for talking too much.
+In elementary, I got lines, extra assignments, sitting out of things that were supposed to be fun but I was actually grateful to miss out on, etc.~ all for talking too much.

-I think my first detention was in grade 6.
-During baseball in gym class, some other girl and I were sitting on the bench trying to avoid our turn and were bored.
+I think my first real detention was in grade 6.
+During baseball in gym class, some other girl and I were sitting on the bench trying to avoid our turn at bat and were bored.
 We drew little penises between our legs on the bench.
 Our teacher was sooooooo angry.
 We had to stay after school for a detention and erase them from the benches.
 Thank goodness we had used pencil.
 I can understand why she was upset now but at the time, her anger seemed unreasonable.
 Now the whole situation is hilarious to me.

 13. Who was your first celebrity crush?